 There has been a sudden explosion of advice and opinions floated out there by a brand new crop of bariatric experts.
-I would like to make a few points that I feel have been lost in the shuffle of bariatric information that is … Read more »
+I would like to make a few points that I feel have been lost in the shuffle of bariatric information that is all around … Read more »

 Articles Tagged ‘Bariatric Nutrition’